cabalamat/arclike/wiki/home.md

 ## About this wiki

 This wiki is created with my [CatWiki](https://github.com/cabalamat/catwiki_p3) software, and best viewed through that software.
-Since it consists of simple Markdown files you can look at it using any Markdown reader.
+Since it consists of simple Markdown files you can view it using any Markdown reader.